-The sampling length is the length of a specified reference line for evaluating surface roughness.
+The sampling length is the length of a designated reference line used to evaluate surface roughness.

-The sample length is specified and selected to limit and reduce the influence of surface ripple and shape errors on the surface roughness measurement results.
+The purpose of specifying and selecting the sample length is to minimize the impact of surface ripple and shape errors on surface roughness measurement results.

-The evaluation length is a necessary length to evaluate the contour, and it can include one or several sampling lengths.
+The evaluation length is a required length used to assess the contour and may include one or multiple sampling lengths.

-The evaluation length generally consists of five sampling lengths.
+Typically, the evaluation length consists of five sampling lengths.

-The least-squares centerline of the contour: within the sampling length, the sum of the squares of the contour offset of each point on the contour line is the smallest, and it has a geometric contour shape.
+- Least-Squares Centerline of the Contour: This baseline is the line within the sampling length for which the sum of the squares of the contour offset of each point on the contour line is the smallest, and has a geometric contour shape.

-The arithmetic mean centerline of the contour: within the sampling length, the area of the upper and lower contours on the centerline is equal.
+- Arithmetic Mean Centerline of the Contour: This baseline is the line within the sampling length for which the area of the upper and lower contours on the centerline is equal.

 1. Altitude characteristics

-Contour arithmetic mean deviation (Ra): the arithmetic mean of the absolute value of the contour deviation within the sampling length (lr).
+Ra is the arithmetic mean of the absolute value of the contour deviation within the specified sampling length (lr).

-In the actual measurement, the higher the number of measurement points, the more accurate Ra is.
+In actual measurements, a higher number of measurement points results in a more accurate Ra value.

-Before 2006 there was also an evaluation parameter in the national standard for “the height of ten points of micro-unevenness” expressed in Rz and the maximum height of the profile in Ry.
+Prior to 2006, the national standard included an evaluation parameter known as “the height of ten points of micro-unevenness,” which was expressed as Rz and the maximum height of the profile was expressed as Ry.

-After 2006, the ten-point height of microcosmic unflatness was abolished in the national standard and the maximum height of the profile is expressed as Rz.
+However, after 2006, the national standard abolished the “ten-point height of microcosmic unflatness” and instead expressed the maximum height of the profile as Rz.

 2. Pitch characteristics

-Rsm: The average width of the contour unit, which means the average of the contour micro-unevenness spacing over the sampled length.
+Rsm is the average width of the contour unit, representing the average of the microscopic unevenness spacing over the sampled length.

-The microscopic unevenness distance refers to the length of the profile peak and the adjacent profile valley on the midline.
+The microscopic unevenness distance refers to the length between a profile peak and the adjacent profile valley on the midline.

-In the case of the same Ra value, the Rsm value is not necessarily the same, so the reflected texture will also be different.
+Even with the same Ra value, the Rsm value may not be the same, resulting in a different reflected texture.

-Surfaces that value texture is usually concerned with both Ra and Rmr metrics.
+Surfaces that prioritize texture usually consider both Ra and Rmr metrics.

 The Rmr shape feature parameter is expressed as the contour support length ratio, which is the ratio of the contour support length to the sampling length.

-The profile support length is the sum of the length of each section of the profile obtained by intercepting a straight line parallel to the center line and a distance of c from the top line of the profile within the sampling length.
+The profile support length is calculated as the sum of the length of each section of the profile obtained by drawing a straight line parallel to the centerline and at a distance of “c” from the top line of the profile within the sampling length.

 1. Comparative method

-It is used for on-site measurement in the workshop, which often used for the measurement of medium or rough surfaces.
+It is used for on-site measurement in workshops and is often employed for measuring medium to rough surfaces.

-The method is to compare the measured surface with a roughness model marked with a certain value to determine the measured surface roughness value.
+The method involves comparing the measured surface to a roughness model marked with a specific value to determine the roughness value of the measured surface.

-The operator simply scrapes his fingernail across each surface in a group, looking for the closest match to the part being compared.
+Roughness comparators, which are nickel-based electroformed specimens, are ideal for metalworking and serve as an effective aid.
+The operator simply scrapes their fingernail across each surface in a group to find the closest match to the part being compared.

-Some people use these model groups as look-up tables, but it is important to note that they are not material standards.
+While some people use these model groups as reference tables, it’s important to note that they are not official material standards.

-Before selecting a model, you can consult with a professional manufacturer to select the most suitable model for your needs.
+There are various roughness measuring machines available, each with different functions, evaluation methods, and costs.
+Before choosing a model, it’s recommended to consult with a professional manufacturer to select the most suitable option for your needs.

 2. Stylus method

-The surface roughness uses a diamond stylus with a tip curvature radius of about 2μm to slowly slide along the measured surface.
+Surface roughness measurement involves using a diamond stylus with a tip curvature radius of approximately 2μm to move along the measured surface.

-Generally, the measuring tools that only display surface roughness values are called surface roughness gauges, while those that record surface profile curves are called surface roughness profilers.
+Instruments that only display surface roughness values are called surface roughness gauges, while those that record surface profile curves are referred to as surface roughness profilers.